openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 This page includes the following views:
 * Published – resources that have a status of Live, that can be selected for LMS courses.
 * Drafts – resources that have a status of Draft, that are the user’s works in progress (i.e. haven’t yet been published or added to moderation).
 Not available for course selection.
-* Scrapbook – the function where users can upload files or create HTML pages to be added to EQUELLA resources.
+* Scrapbook – the function where users can upload files or create HTML pages to be added to openEQUELLA resources.
 * Moderation queue – resources that are currently in moderation.
 * Archive – resources with a status of Archived.
 Not available for course selection.
 * All resources – shows all resources, regardless of status.
 Only those with a status of Live can be selected for courses.
-* Purchased – only relevant to institutions using the EQUELLA Content Exchange.
+* Purchased – only relevant to institutions using the openEQUELLA Content Exchange.

 ### Contribute
-The Contribute page provides the ability to create a new EQUELLA resource that can then be selected and added to an LMS course (depending on the moderation process required prior to a resource ‘going live’).
+The Contribute page provides the ability to create a new openEQUELLA resource that can then be selected and added to an LMS course (depending on the moderation process required prior to a resource ‘going live’).

 To view Contribute page

 Select the Contribute link from the top of the page.
 The Contribute page displays.

-Users can select from the Quick contribute pane (which uploads a file, using the file name as the resource title and description in the EQUELLA repository) or a standard collection.
+Users can select from the Quick contribute pane (which uploads a file, using the file name as the resource title and description in the openEQUELLA repository) or a standard collection.

 #### Quick contribution
-To create a new EQUELLA resource using Quick contribution
+To create a new openEQUELLA resource using Quick contribution
 1. Select the Contribute link from the integration screen.
 The Contribute page displays.
 2. In the Quick contribution panel, click Browse and locate and Open the required file.
 3. Click Upload.

 The file is automatically added to the LMS course location the Integration screen was accessed from.

-Additionally, the file has been added into EQUELLA with the file name as the title and description.
+Additionally, the file has been added into openEQUELLA with the file name as the title and description.

 #### Standard contribution
-To contribute a new EQUELLA resource
+To contribute a new openEQUELLA resource
 1. Select the Contribute link from the integration screen.
 The Contribute page display
 2. Select a collection (e.g. Learning resources) from the list of collections to display a contribution wizard that will guide the user through the contribution process.
 Wizard controls will differ for each collection.
 Contribution wizard elements can include: